Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

 - Login to Azure CLI using the *`az login`* command.

 - Ensure that you have selected the correct subscription you want to deploy Agora to by using the *`az account list --query "[?isDefault]"`* command.
-If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).
+If you need to adjust the active subscription used by az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

+### Regions and capacity

-- Agora must be deployed to one of the following regions. **Deploying Agora outside of these regions may result in unexpected results or deployment errors.**
+- Agora deploys multiple Azure services that are available in specific regions across the globe like Azure OpenAI and Azure IoT operations.
+The list of supported regions per service is always expanding as Azure grows.
+At the moment, Agora must be deployed to one of the following regions to make sure you have a successful deployment. **Deploying Agora outside of these regions may result in unexpected results, deployment errors as some of the services deployed might not support that region.**

   - East US
   - East US 2
   - West US 2
-  - North Europe
+  - West US 3
   - West Europe

-- **Agora requires 40 Ds-series vCPUs**.
-Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy Agora.
-You can use the below Az CLI command to check your vCPU utilization.
+> **Note:** Every subscription has different capacity restrictions and quotas so it is very critical to ensure you have sufficient vCPU quota available in your selected Azure subscription and the region where you plan to deploy Agora.
+If you encounter any capacity constraints error , please try another region from the list above.

+- **Agora requires 32 Ds-series vCPUs and 8 Bs-series vCPUs**.
+You can use the below az CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table